MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-aws.md

 ### Add the two required CNAME records

-1. To get started, go to your domains page at 123-reg.co.uk by using [this link](https://www.123-reg.co.uk/secure/cpanel/domain/overview).
+1. To get started, go to your domains page at AWS by using [this link](https://console.aws.amazon.com/route53/home).
 You'll be prompted to log in first.

 1. On the landing page, under **Domains**, select **Registered domains**.